Mamun/emacs-live-for-clojure-web-app/README.md

 ### install

-Download from https://github.com/Mamun/emacs-live-clojure-workflow.git to emacs live packs.
+Download this pluging to emacs live packs.

+Add this pack to .emacs-live.el.

 (add-live-packs "~/.emacs-live-packs/" '("clojure-workflow"))